Barbara Kolanka

-Barbara Kolanka or Barbara Kołówna h.
-Junosza (end of the 15th century–1550) was a Polish noblewoman.
+Barbara Kolanka (also Barbara Kołówna; herbu Junosza; born c. late 15th century – died 1550) was a Polish noblewoman born in the village of Dalejów, in what is today Daliowa, Podkarpackie Voivodeship., in southeastern Poland in the late 15th century.
 She is best known as the mother of queen Barbara Radziwiłł and Mikołaj "the Red" Radziwiłł.

 Biography

-A direct descendant to Elisabeth of Pilcza, the Queen consort to Ladislaus II of Poland, she was born in late 15th century to Paweł Koła (or Kola) of Dalejów and Żółtanice, a prominent Polish politician.
+A direct descendant to Elisabeth of Pilcza, the Queen consort to Ladislaus II of Poland, she was born in late 15th century to Paweł Koła (or Kola) of Dalejów and Żółtanice (1450-1509), a prominent Polish politician and his wife, Bruneta Chodkiewicz (1458-1550).
 Her father was a Chamberlain (since 1490) and castellan of Halicz who in 1502 rose to the rank of Voivod of Podolia.
-Her mother was Bruneta of Chodcza.
 She had three older brothers, one of whom (Jan Koła) rose to the rank of Grand Hetman of The Crown.

 Marriage and issue

 In ca. 1515 she married Jerzy "Herkules" Radziwiłł.
 They had three children: